Manage data descriptions in DORIS

 In DORIS, the researcher who submits the data description must confirm that the shared data do not contain any information whose dissemination or availability would breach any laws or agreements.
 If the data are to be made directly downloadable, the researcher must also declare that the data can be shared without restrictions.
 These declarations must be confirmed using checkboxes for assurance before a data description can be submitted for review.

-Reviewers at a research data support unit or at SND must verify that the researcher’s assurances have been checked before the review is completed.
+Reviewers at a research data support function or at SND must verify that the researcher’s assurances have been checked before the review is completed.
 This means that, as a reviewer, you should do what is reasonably possible to verify legal compliance, following the routines established at your organization.

 As a reviewer, it may be difficult to know the legal requirements for different types of data or research.
 In case of uncertainty, it is important to maintain a dialogue with both the researcher and colleagues, such as your organization’s data protection officer.
 Asking questions about the data or the project usually helps clarify how the data should be handled.